Drathore0007/AIQ-Assignment-for-Data-Engineer/readme.md

 ```

-you can create a blankquery in power bi and past this m query to create a date table.
+you can create a blank query in Power BI and paste this m query to create a date table.

-## Create model relationship
+## Create a model relationship
-after power bi modeling part, we will create a relationship between sales, dim_customers and dim_date table.
+after the power bi modelling part, we will create a relationship between sales, dim_customers and dim_date table.

 ![alt text](./img/img1.PNG)

-Relationship between tables will be as below:
+The relationship between tables will be as below:
 * dim_customer(ID) > sales(customer_ID) (one-to-many relationship)
 * dim_date(date) > sales(order_date) (one-to-many relationship)

-Once the relationship have been completed, we will create required measures to perform the analysis.
+Once the relationship has been completed, we will create the required measures to perform the analysis.

-Note: we have marked dim_date table as date table in power bi, so that we can utilize time inteligence functions.
+Note: we have marked the dim_date table as a date table in Power BI, so that we can utilize time intelligence functions.

 ![alt text](./img/img6.PNG)

-To analyze sales data we have create power bi measures by using dax functions.
+To analyze sales data we have created Power BI measures by using Dax functions.
-Dax function are used to create Net sales, YTm, MTD, QTD and PYTD( previoous year to date) sales, sales variance, variance % and etc.
+Dax functions are used to create Net sales, YTm, MTD, QTD and PYTD(previous year to date) sales, sales variance, variance % and etc.
-This all DAX formula can be found in the power bi report mentioned below.
+These DAX formulas can be found in the power BI report mentioned below.

 Power bi Report PDF Sample: [AIQ Sales Analysis](/outputfiles/AIQSalesAnalysis.pdf)